 4 Ways to Quiet Your Heart Before God

-1, While Praying, Our Heart Must Be Focused and Sincere
+First, While Praying, Our Heart Must Be Focused and Sincere

-As a, we to the Lord every day, but most of our prayers are the following of procedure: We neither truly quiet our heart before the Lord or use a single-minded and honest heart to speak from our heart to Him, nor bring any issues we don’t understand or any difficulties we have before the Lord to seek, to ask for His enlightenment and illumination, and for more and new understanding of His words.
+As a Christian, we pray to the Lord every day, but most of our prayers are the following of procedure: We neither truly quiet our heart before the Lord or use a single-minded and honest heart to speak to Him from our heart, nor bring any issues we don’t understand or any difficulties we have before the Lord to seek, to ask for His enlightenment and illumination, and for more and new understanding of His words.
 Instead, we always kneel there merely to murmur what we do not mean, speaking some commonplace or repeated words.
-Sometimes when we hurry to go to work or go out to do something, in order to finish our prayer as soon as possible, we just say some words simply, going through the motions; even when sometimes we are kneeling in prayer, our heart is thinking about other things, and so on.
+Sometimes when we hurry to go to work or go out to do something, in order to finish our prayer as soon as possible, we just say some words half-heartedly, going through the motions; even sometimes when we are kneeling in prayer, our heart is thinking about other things, and so on.
 All these behaviors show that we are not truly quieting our heart before God to have true communion with the Lord, but are stalling and deceiving the Lord.
 When we pray in this way, not only can we not obtain the Holy Spirit’s moving or enlightenment, but we will make God feel disgust and hatred.
-The Lord said, “When the true worshippers shall worship the Father in spirit and in truth: for the Father seeks such to worship him” (John 4:23).
-From these words we can see that, the Lord’s demand for us is that we should with an honest and focused heart.
+The Lord, “the true worshippers shall worship the Father in spirit and in truth: for the Father seeks such to worship him” (John 4:23).
+From these words we can see that, the Lord’s demand for us is that we should worship God with an honest and focused heart.
 So while praying, we should tell God about our true states and difficulties.
-No matter what ideas and plans we have in our mind, we should completely open ourselves up to God.
+No matter what we have in our mind, we should completely open ourselves up to God.
 Only then will God be interested in our prayers, let us be more touched by the Holy Spirit, be enlightened and illuminated in various things that we do not understand, and let us gradually come to understand God’s will.

 For instance, in the face of difficulties, our heart is always occupied by matters of wealth or the flesh, so we are unable to put our heart into working or expending for the Lord.
 At this time, we can speak the truth to the Lord, “O, Lord, I see that my stature is too small.
-I always live in the entanglement of the flesh, always consider and plan for my future, and always cannot wholeheartedly serve You.
+I always live in the entanglement of the flesh, always consider and plan for my future, and am always unable to wholeheartedly serve You.
 When I see those brothers and sisters who expend for You can forsake their flesh, and are considerate to Your will, I feel very ashamed.
 I also want to rise up to care for Your will, to expend and work for You, but my faith is too paltry, so I cannot achieve it.
 I only wish to entrust this difficulty into Your hands.
 May You lead me and grant me confidence and strength….”
-If we always share what is in our heart and commune with God like this, God will see our prayer is sincere rather than the following of procedure.
+If we always share what is in our heart and commune with God like this, God will see that our prayer is sincere rather than the following of procedure.
 Then the Holy Spirit will work within us, lead us to gradually break free from the entanglement of the flesh and to rise up to devote ourselves to the Lord.
-Simultaneously, when we pray to God, we should avoid all of the matters, people, and things that can disturb our mind, and find a quiet environment.
-Just like the Lord, “But you, when you pray, enter into your closet, and when you have shut your door, pray to your Father which is in secret; and your Father which sees in secret shall reward you openly” (Matthew 6:6).
+Also, when we want to, we should avoid all of the matters, people, and things that can disturb our mind, and find a quiet environment.
+Just like the Lord Jesus said, “But you, when you pray, enter into your closet, and when you have shut your door, pray to your Father which is in secret; and your Father which sees in secret shall reward you openly” (Matthew 6:6).

-3, When Something Happens, We Should Seek and Practice the Truth, and Live Before God
+Third, When Something Happens, We Should Seek and Practice the Truth, and Live Before God

-Through God’s words we can see that, only by always quieting our heart before God and seeking God’s will in all the things we encounter, can we have a clearer understanding of our true states, shortcomings, and inadequacies; can we grasp God’s will in everything we encounter to practice the truth and satisfy the Lord.
+Through God’s words we can see that, only by always quieting our heart before God and seeking God’s will in all the things we encounter, can we have a clearer understanding of our true states, shortcomings, and inadequacies, and can we grasp God’s will in everything we encounter to practice the truth and satisfy the Lord.
 Only through this can we maintain a normal relationship with the Lord, live before Him, avoid being ensnared in the temptations and schemes of Satan and doing things that rebel against and oppose the Lord.

-Just like Job, during his daily life, he sought to fear God and shun evil in everything, for fear that he would sin against God and make God feel disgusted in what he did.
-So when his sons and daughters feasted and made merry, he not only distanced himself from them, but also sent and sanctified his sons, and sacrificed burnt offerings for them.
-Even when Job encountered Satan’s temptation and lost a mountain of sheep and cattle, untold masses of wealth, and his sons and daughters, although he was very distressed in his heart and did not understand God’s will, he still was able to quiet his heart before God, seek God’s will, neither sinned with his lips nor said hurtful words about God, much less resisted God.
-And it was precisely because Job was possessed of rationality and a heart of seeking the truth and fearing God that he could submit to such environment and said, “The LORD gave, and the LORD has taken away; blessed be the name of the LORD” (Job 1:21), thus standing a beautifully resounding bearing of witness and made Satan retreat in humiliation.
+Just like Job, during his daily life, he sought to fear God and shun evil in everything, for fear that he would sin against God and make God feel disgusted with what he did.
+So when his sons and daughters feasted and made merry, he not only distanced himself from them, but also sent his servants to ask his children to sanctify themselves and sacrificed burnt offerings for them.
+Even when Job encountered Satan’s temptation and lost a mountain of sheep and cattle, untold masses of wealth, and his sons and daughters, although he was very distressed in his heart and did not understand God’s will, he was still able to quiet his heart before God, seek God’s will, and neither sin with his lips nor say words that hurt God’s heart, much less resist God.
+And it was precisely because Job was possessed of rationality and a heart of seeking the truth and fearing God that he could submit to such environment and say, “Jehovah gave, and Jehovah has taken away; blessed be the name of Jehovah” (Job 1:21), thus standing a beautifully resounding bearing of witness and made Satan retreat in humiliation.
 In the end, Job was doubly blessed by God.
 Not only that, but he got the opportunity of seeing the appearance of Jehovah God, and got the blessings which no one had ever previously received.

 The four aspects above are the direction and path of practicing entry into quieting our heart before God.
 I really hope that we can all benefit from them.